RagaLG/GNN-Drug-Interactions/README.md

 3) The Classification Neural Net is then trained on the Train data and the model which performs well on the Validation set is selected, then tested on the test data.

 ‘Hyperparameter Tuning.ipynb’ file was used to find the optimal hyperparameters for the GAT layer and training.

-File ‘model_GAT.pth’ – model trained on the encoder-decoder architecture File ‘model7.pth’ – Trained Classifier model
+File ‘model_GAT.pth’ – model trained on the encoder-decoder architecture.

+File ‘model7.pth’ – Trained Classifier model.